Counselors Needed to Lead

 While a number of universities offer leadership studies at the undergraduate level, few are available at the graduate level or for those serving youth.
 Plus, few colleges offer programs that prepare counselors or others who work with youth to be educational leaders in their schools or agencies.

 However, Ball State has a long history of educating teachers and counselors and preparing grads to serve as educational administrators in school buildings and for school corporations.
-Ball State’s Department of Counseling Psychology and Guidance Services also has a rich tradition of multicultural counseling and programming with youth.
+Ball State’s Department of Educational Psychology also has a rich tradition of multicultural counseling and programming with youth.
 Meanwhile, U.S. News & World Report has listed Ball State’s graduate programs in education among the best in the nation.

 Mode of Delivery